MichaIng/DietPi-Docs/docs/dietpi_tools.md

     DietPi Survey allows the DietPi project to obtain general information regarding your system and installed software.

-    ![DietPi Survey screenshot](assets/images/dietpi-survey.jpg)

-    #### Privacy and goals
+    ???+ important "Privacy and goals"

         The following privacy rules and goals are considered:

         - No private data is sent.
 No one can identify you.
 No IP address is obtained.
-    - Basically DietPi Survey is an ***opt OUT*** system.
-By selecting ***opt IN***, you are helping us.
+        - DietPi Survey is an ***Opt-in*** system, which means that it won't send any data without your explicit interactive permission.
+        - On your first interactive login on a fresh DietPi system, you will be asked once for the *Opt-in*/*Opt-out* mode.
         - The transmitted data allows the DietPi project team to achieve the best future possible experience for everyone to
             - focus and improve especially popular areas,
             - ensure the most common devices and software titles will receive support and improvements,
             - keep up support for software and hardware that you use.

+        **In short words:** By selecting ***Opt IN***, you are supporting the DietPi project with no impact to your system or private data.

+    ![DietPi Survey screenshot](assets/images/dietpi-survey.jpg)

     #### Data transmission events